Garre's sclerosing osteomyelitis

 Garre's sclerosing osteomyelitis is a type of chronic osteomyelitis also called periostitis ossificans and Garré's sclerosing osteomyelitis.

 It is a rare disease.
 It mainly affects children and young adults.
 It is associated with a low grade infection, which may be due to dental caries (cavities in the teeth).

 The body of the mandible may show irregular lucent/opaque changes with subperiosteal opaque layering along inferior border.
 It is a chronic osteomyelitis with subperiosteal bone and collagen deposition.

 There is no suppuration and sinus formation.

-It was first described by the Swiss surgeon Carl Garré.
+It was first described by the Swiss surgeon Carl Garré and is named after him.